 So keep an eye out for announcements about “Our Best Day So Far” and the amazing events and parties that we’ll be rolling out this summer!
 Please feel free to email our PR Manager Emily@thebestdayofmylifesofar.com if you have any ideas or want to get involved!

 Thanks again for everything, and I will see you soon.

 Tuesday, May 17, 2011

 Want to hear something BIG?
-In partnership with AARP Pennsylvania and Free Library of Philadelphia, (So Far) is excited to announce the launch of our official prototype satellite.
+In partnership with AARP Pennsylvania and Free Library of Philadelphia, The Best Day of My Life (So Far) is excited to announce the launch of our official prototype satellite.
 This is something we've been developing behind the scenes for over half a year.
 We are so excited because this satellite marks a big step towards our vision and plans for long-term project sustainability.